gmcninch-tufts/math/posts/2023-10---Courses-Spring-2024.md

 - Topics: *Applied Algebra*

-  The other course i [Math 190 *Topics in Algebra*](/assets/images/2024-spring--Math190--topics-in-algebra.pdf).
+  The other course I'm teaching is [Math 190 *Topics in Algebra*](/assets/images/2024-spring--Math190--topics-in-algebra.pdf).

-  As a quick summary, I plan to cover three different components (each about 4 weeks):
+  As a quick summary, I plan to cover three different components; each component should last about 4 weeks (8 lectures):

   - linear representations of finite groups
   - error correcting codes